GoogleCloudPlatform/compute-virtual-ethernet-linux/README.md

-# Linux kernel driver for Compute Engine Virtual Ethernet (gve)
+# Linux kernel driver for Compute Engine Virtual Ethernet

-This repository contains the source for building an out-of-tree Linux kernel module for the Compute Engine Virtual Ethernet device named `gve.ko`.
+This repository contains the source for building an out-of-tree Linux kernel module for the Compute Engine Virtual Ethernet device.

 # Supported Hardware